auth0/docs/articles/sso/current/relevant-api-endpoints.md

 ### Tenants

-Auth0 allows you to control the following tenant-level parameters which may affect your single sign-on implementation:
+Auth0 allows you to control the following tenant-level parameters that may affect your SSO implementation:

-* `session_lifetime`: the length of time for which the user's Auth0 session will stay valid
+* `session_lifetime`: Length of time for which the user's Auth0 session will stay valid.
-* `idle_session_lifetime`: the amount of time that may elapse before the user must sign in again due to inactivity
+* `idle_session_lifetime`: Amount of time that may elapse before the user must sign in again due to inactivity.

 ### Get tenant settings